sunpy/sunpy/CONTRIBUTING.md

 From time to time, large feature development work may occur in branches other than master, and all maintained releases currently have a branch i.e. `0.6`.
 When making a PR to one of these branches (not master), please put the name of the branch in square brackets at the beginning of the PR, i.e. `[0.6] My bug fix`.
-This makes it easier to filter and review these PRs.
+This makes it easier to filter and review these PRs on GitHub.

 ## More Information